htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 These macros control whether or not HTCondor uses a checkpoint server.
 This section describes the settings that the checkpoint server itself needs defined.
-See section \ `3.10 <TheCheckpointServer.html#x38-3250003.10>`__ on Installing a Checkpoint Server for details on installing and running a checkpoint server.
+See :doc:`/admin-manual/checkpoint-server` for details on installing and running a checkpoint server.

  ``CKPT_SERVER_HOST`` :index:`CKPT_SERVER_HOST`
     The host name of a checkpoint server.